Skip to main content

 About

-LEGO Party! is a single player and multiplayer action game with a kids theme.
+LEGO Party! is a single player and multiplayer casual action adventure game with a kids theme.
 It was developed by SMG Studio and was released on September 30, 2025.
 It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews